 Adds Thomas Watanabe, MD, Clinical Director of the Drucker Brain Injury Center, and Director, MossRehab Stroke Center, who nominated Cavanaugh for the award: “Jack has, and continues to, recover from deficits related to a severe brain injury.
 Initially, he struggled to perform basic skills such as walking, eating and communicating.
 He always set high goals and continues to meet or exceed them.
 Where walking was once a challenge, he is now working on developing running skills.
 He is truly an inspiration.”

-Also receiving an award is active volunteer Alysse Einbender.
+Also an award recipient is volunteer Alysse Einbender.

 Einbender had a spinal injury that resulted in paralysis of both legs.

 Einbender was the first person in the U.S. to test the ReWalk, a device that allows her to walk once again years after her injury.
 As a result of her participation in the ReWalk trial, she became involved as a member of the MossRehab Advisory Board and the All About Art show, eventually becoming the project manager for the event.

 Among her many other activities, Einbender is a founding member of the United Spinal Association of Philadelphia, a board member for Inglis Foundation, and is also a member of the wheelchair dancing group at MossRehab, teaches wheelchair dance to students of Widener school, and volunteers at Einstein in the newborn nursery.

 Cavanaugh has also received an award from his gym, Fighting Back—a community post-rehabilitative exercise program.
 He is both modest and thankful to have been recognized.

 “Getting those two awards is a big deal,” he says.
 It’s just so reassuring.
 It says to me, ‘you’re not just going through this by the seat of your pants.
 You’re actually taking the right steps and people are taking notice.
 It’s OK for me to pat myself on the back.’”